As an Associate of different 3rd parties, this website earns from qualifying purchases & contains affiliate links: learn more in the footer.

 90% of all mobile devices have an accelerometer and video camera, but only 40% have a gyroscope.

-If the user’s smartphone has a Gyroscope, then it will be used for camera motion first.
+If the User Device has a Gyroscope, then it will be used for camera motion first.
 Otherwise, an Accelerometer will be used because it has less accuracy & stability than a Gyroscope in the case of the First-Person View.

 Limitations